 SERIS is the core business application used for maintaining member account information, processing member retirements, etc. The system was built using Oracle technology, implemented in 1995 and has been upgraded over the years.
-The version of Oracle Forms used for SERIS will no longer be supported after 2017.
-In order for SERIS to be supported and remain a robust system, SERS needs to modernize.
-This is a major initiative and the analysis and research has begun to develop the roadmap for SERS to use for this modernization.
+The version of Oracle Forms used for SERIS will no longer be supported after December 31, 2018.
+In order for SERIS to be supported and remain a robust system, SERS needs to modernize it.
+This is a major initiative and will include Act 2017-5 requirements.
+SERIS 2.0 is slated to be implemented by December 2018.